unstoppabledomains/dot-crypto/ARCHITECTURE.md

 Records on top level are stored in a simple key-value mapping of string to string.
 A full list of records can be found in [Records Reference](./RECORDS_REFERENCE.md).

-Record keys are namespaced into main categories with `.` used as a separator.
+Record keys are split to namespaces with `.` used as a separator.

 Main namespaces are: